NREL/OCHRE/docs/source/InputsAndArguments.rst

 therefore gets a better estimate of the power spikes associated with their usage.

-The schedule file is generated when using ResStock (named “schedules.csv”) or when using BEopt and selecting stochastic schedules for each end use (also named “schedules.csv”).
+The schedule file (usually named “schedules.csv”) is generated when using ResStock or when using BEopt and selecting stochastic schedules for each end use.
 The file contains all necessary times series schedule information for load profiles as well as hourly temperature setpoints for both thermostats and water heaters (if .
 See the `OS-HPXML